 The UBMD Long COVID Recovery Center is a multidisciplinary effort that aims to evaluate and provide support to those affected by Long COVID.

-The UBMD Long COVID Recovery Center is a UBCoV effort, connecting those who have participated in the Long COVID Registry to accessible opportunities and resources.
-To be scheduled at the Recovery Center, individuals must first complete the Long COVID Registry.
+The UBMD Long COVID Recovery Center provides care for those with Long COVID and connects those who have participated in the Long COVID Registry to accessible health care opportunities and resources.
+To be scheduled at the Recovery Center, individuals strongly encouraged to complete the Long COVID Registry.
 Completing the registry allows providers to have a better understanding of your experience with long COVID prior to your appointment.

 The registry is a survey, or form, to be completed by those who have or think they may have Long COVID.